easysql/easy_sql/docs/easy_sql/backend/flink.md

 ### Connector configuration

 A flink application reads data from some data source and write data to some other system.
 Both the source and target are configured by connectors.
-(Refer [here](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/overview/) to know about it.)
+(Refer [here](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/overview/) to know more about it.)

 To write a flink application in Easy SQL, we need to provide a configuration file to describe the connectors used.